 Every furnace includes a power switch (that resembles a light switch) either on the furnace or on a wall close by.
 Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also make sure all access panels and doors on the furnace are completely closed.

 High-efficiency furnaces can drain off several gallons of water each day.
 If the drain lines are clogged with dirt and debris, the furnace will shut down.

 7. Assess Vents for Blockage

-If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Confirm the surrounding region is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the main reasons for premature replacement HVAC systems prior to end of average life expectancy.
+However, poor maintenance is one of the main reasons for premature replacement HVAC systems before end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
 Frequently we have special offers in your local area that you can run wild with.